-As always, I love seeing your creations and hearing from you!
-If you try these flavored simple syrup recipes, please share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for Homemade Simple Syrup, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧

 15+ Flavored Simple Syrup Recipes for Cakes, Cocktails, Coffee, & More!

 - 1 cup (200 g) Granulated Sugar

 - Pour your measured water and sugar into a saucepan and heat on medium1 cup Water, 1 cup Granulated Sugar

 - Cook, stirring the mixture until your sugar has completely dissolved.